TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ---
 date: 2023-01-10
-title: Setup Controller Data Centre
+title: Setup MDCB Control Plane
 menu:
     main:
         parent: "Tyk Multi Data Centre Bridge"
-weight: 1
+weight: 4
-tags: ["MDCB", "controller","setup"]
+tags: ["MDCB", "Control Plane","setup"]
-description: "How to setup the controller datacenter."
+description: "How to setup the MDCB Control Plane."
 aliases:
    - /tyk-multi-data-centre/setup-master-data-centre/
 ---

 ## Introduction
-The Controller Data Centre (DC) will contain all the standard components of a standard on-premises installation with the addition of one additional component, the Multi Data Centre Bridge (MDCB).
+The [Tyk Control Plane]({{ ref "tyk-multi-data-centre/mdcb.components.md" }}) will contain all the standard components of a standard on-premises installation with the addition of one additional component: the Multi Data Centre Bridge (MDCB).
 ### Prerequisites
 We will assume that your account manager has provided you with a valid MDCB and Dashboard License and the command to enable you to download the MDCB package.
 We will assume that the following components are up and running in your Controller DC:

 * MongoDB or SQL (check [supported versions]({{< ref "planning-for-production/database-settings" >}}))
 * Redis (check [supported versions]({{< ref "planning-for-production/redis" >}}))
-* Dashboard
+* Tyk Dashboard
-* Gateway / Gateway Cluster
+* Tyk Gateway / Gateway Cluster
 * Working Tyk-Pro [Self-Managed installation]({{< ref "tyk-self-managed/install" >}})

 {{< note success >}}
 **Note**

-In a production environment, we only support PostgreSQL.
+When using SQL rather than MongoDB in a production environment, we only support PostgreSQL.
 {{< /note >}}

 ## MDCB Component Installation
-The MDCB component will only need to be able to connect to Redis and MongoDB/PostgreSQL directly from within the Controller DC.
+The MDCB component must be able to connect to Redis and MongoDB/PostgreSQL directly from within the Control Plane deployment.
 It does not require access to the Tyk Gateway(s) or Dashboard application.
-The MDCB component will however by default expose an RPC service on port 9091, which worker DCs will need connectivity to.
+The MDCB component will however, by default, expose an RPC service on port 9091, to which the Tyk Data Plane (Worker) data centres will need connectivity.
 To download the relevant MDCB package from PackageCloud.

 ```{.copyWrapper}